Cathy Armstrong MS, LPC-S, RN, F-NBCCH, OIM, Secular and Non -Secular Education

 All work is individualized and approached with compassion and flexibility.

-Nutrition Informed Mental Health with a Registered Nurse, Wellness Coach, Professional Counselor & Wellness Educator
+Nutrition Informed Mental Health Educator

 Nutrition plays a foundational role in mental health by influencing energy, mood stability, stress tolerance, and nervous system regulation.
 Nutrition-informed mental health support focuses on education and awareness around patterns such as blood sugar swings, inflammation, gut–brain communication, and how nourishment affects anxiety, depression, and trauma responses.
 This work does not involve prescribing diets or medical nutrition therapy, but supports clients in developing sustainable, compassionate relationships with food in collaboration with their healthcare providers when appropriate.